zegenie/conzole/README.md

 Features include:
 * **Browser-console compatible(*) API:** Instantly familiar syntax for anyone used to web development.
 * **Detailed object dumping:** When you want to inspect or look at a variable, log it to the Conzole for a detailed look at its properties
+* **Object parking log:** Add any objects to the watch list for quick access to open it in the inspector
 * **Rich text formatting:** Format your log output with shortcut formatting options for bold or colorized output.
 Full BBCode supported.
 * **Grouped log output:** Extending the browser console grouping API with the ability to colorize and rename groups
 * **Log limits per group:** Restrict number of log lines per group so you only get the most recent entries.
 Super useful for long running tasks such as game loops or timers.